 Do you like helping others in a meaningful way?
 Can you communicate effectively?
-If your GPA is 3.0 or above and you have a B or better in the subject you wish to tutor, we invite you to pursue the process: see below for details.
+If your GPA is 3.0 or above and you have a B or better in the subject you wish to tutor, we invite you to pursue the process detailed below.

 Thank you for your interest in working with The Success Center at West Valley College (WVC).
 The college invests in Peer Tutors as valued members of the department(s) they serve, for many go on to become credentialed teachers at all levels of education.
 Additionally, we aim to “support students along their pathways to reach […] career goals,” and we believe strongly that tutoring skills are relevant to a variety of careers, not just teaching—by becoming a tutor, students strengthen on-the-job skills, build a resume, and gain early entry into a potential career path.

 Please remember that successful completion of Non-Credit Tutor Training (NCTU 1): General Training (and NCTU 1W: Writing Tutor Training) is required before someone can submit an application.
-However, there is no guarantee that you will be hired after passing ISTU 40/E. To apply for a Peer Tutor position, please submit the Peer Tutor Application, with your resume and unofficial transcript included, and arrange for a WVC instructor to complete your Faculty Recommendation Form; if you wish to tutor in a variety of subjects, a separate referral will be needed for each separate discipline.
+However, there is no guarantee that you will be hired after passing NCTU 1/1W.
+To apply for a Peer Tutor position, please submit the Peer Tutor Application, with your resume and unofficial transcript included, and arrange for a WVC instructor to complete your Faculty Recommendation Form; if you wish to tutor in a variety of subjects, a separate referral will be needed for each separate discipline.

 General Peer Tutors at West Valley currently earn $19.75/hour (Writing Tutors earn $20.75/hour) during their first semester of employment, and get regular pay increases each full semester with a $22.75/hour cap after 4-5 semesters of employment.

 In order to apply to become a WC Peer Tutor, you must: